wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 In multi-region organization (decentralized), the environments are independently managed, and the administrative responsibilities have been assigned to individual business units to manage.
-This organization operates in multiple regions, and the default environment has been renamed to be called Personal Productivity and resides within the same region as the tenant (North America).
+This organization operates in multiple regions, and the default environment has been renamed to **Personal Productivity** and resides within the same region as the tenant (North America).
 Within this home region, additional environments have been created for different business units that provide them with the autonomy that they require.
 To illustrate this concept, environments for the HR, Finance, Operations, and IT business